biicode/docs/examples/google-test-tutorial.rst

 5. Creating test suites
 ------------------------

-If you want to have multiple test classes and run them all toghether you don't need to create multiple main methods, you just have to indicate which tests do you want to include in your suite.
+If you want to have multiple test classes and run them all toghether you don't need to create multiple main methods, you just have to indicate which tests you want to include in your suite.
 For example, we can split the ``main_test.cpp`` in the following three files:

 **test_factorial1.cpp**